Lego Serious Play: The research effort

-Critique
+Criticisms

-Some authors are critical of LEGO Serious Play methodology.
-Journalist Dan Lyons has suggested that LEGO Serious Play is merely toy therapy, which is useless, on par with New Age psychology.
+Some commentators have criticized of LEGO Serious Play methodology.
+Journalist Dan Lyons has criticized LEGO Serious Play as "toy therapy" and compared it to New Age psychology.
 He suggests: "Lego workshops are just one example of the nonsense that is creeping into the workplace. ...
 The problem isn’t just that these exercises are pointless and silly.
 For a lot of people, this stuff can be really stressful.
 For older workers — say, people over 50 — these workshops compound the fear they already have about being pushed out of their jobs.
 But younger workers hate them too.
 “It feels like you’ve joined a cult,” says a thirtysomething software programmer whose department spent a day doing a LEGO workshop.
 “The purpose seems to be to indoctrinate people to follow orders.”"